Datamine-Crypto/white-paper/docs/datamine-ecosystem-rules.md

 - Address burned amount goes up by the amount burned
-- Global burned pool amount goes up by the amount burned to a specific address the following happens:

-- Address burned amount goes up by the amount burned
 - Global burned pool amount goes up by the amount burned